JOSIAHTHEPROGRAMMER/pybase/README.md

 **Transactions**

 - `BEGIN`, `COMMIT`, `ROLLBACK`
-- Two-phase commit - validates all operations before applying any (true atomicity)
+- Two-phase commit — validates all operations before applying any (true atomicity)
 - FK constraints validated at commit time
-- Failed commits auto-cancel the transaction - no manual ROLLBACK needed
+- Failed commits auto-cancel the transaction — no manual `ROLLBACK` needed
+- `SAVEPOINT name` — create a named restore point inside a transaction
+- `ROLLBACK TO SAVEPOINT name` — undo back to a savepoint without ending the transaction
+- `RELEASE SAVEPOINT name` — discard a savepoint
+- Nested transactions blocked

 **Desktop GUI**

 - SQL editor with syntax highlighting and `Ctrl+Enter` to run
+- `Ctrl+/` to toggle line comments on selected lines
+- Run selected text only — highlight a statement and run just that
 - Multi-statement execution with comment stripping
-- Query history dropdown - persisted to `data/history.json`
+- Query history dropdown — persisted to `data/history.json`
 - Results table with row numbers and column headers
-- Bar, line, pie, scatter, and histogram chart tab
+- Bar, line, pie, scatter, and histogram chart tab via matplotlib
 - Live ER diagram tab with crow's foot notation and FK relationship lines
-- Schema browser with table row counts, column types, and constraint tags
+- Schema browser with table row counts, column types, and constraint tags (PK, FK, UQ, IDX)
-- Transaction status indicator
+- Transaction status indicator — green dot when a transaction is active
+- `DROP TABLE` and `DROP DATABASE` confirmation dialogs
+- Error and status messages are selectable and copyable
-- Dark Neon-inspired theme
+- Dark Neon theme — `#0f0f0f` background, `#00e599` accent

 ---